Species Introduction

 Breeding Information

 Breeding Barred Sorubim in captivity can be challenging, as they require specific conditions to spawn successfully.
-Typically, these fish are best bred in large tanks with plenty of hiding spots and a separate breeding area.
-The ideal water parameters for breeding include slightly warmer temperatures, around 80°F, and slightly acidic pH levels.
-Providing a nutritious diet rich in protein will help condition the breeding pair.
-Once spawning occurs, the female will lay eggs on flat surfaces, which the male will fertilize.
-After spawning, it is advisable to remove the adults to prevent them from eating the eggs.
-The eggs will hatch within a few days, and the fry should be fed infusoria or finely crushed flakes until they are large enough to consume larger foods.
+These fish are known to be egg scatterers, and breeding typically occurs in larger groups.
+To encourage breeding, provide a separate breeding tank with optimal water parameters, including slightly acidic pH and warm temperatures.
+The presence of flat surfaces, such as smooth stones or spawning mats, can facilitate egg laying.
+Once the eggs are laid, it is essential to remove the parents to prevent them from eating the eggs.
+The fry will hatch within a few days and should be fed infusoria or finely crushed flakes until they are large enough to consume larger foods.

 Acclimation Process

-When introducing your Barred Sorubim to a new aquarium, it is crucial to acclimate them properly to minimize stress and ensure a smooth transition.
+Introducing your Barred Sorubim to a new tank requires a careful acclimation process to minimize stress.
 Begin by floating the sealed bag containing the fish in the aquarium for about 15-20 minutes to equalize the temperature.
-After that, gradually mix small amounts of tank water into the bag every 5-10 minutes, allowing the fish to adjust to the new water conditions.
-Once the salinity and temperature are similar, gently release the fish into the tank using a net to prevent introducing any contaminants from the bag.
-Monitoring their behavior closely during the first few days will help ensure they adapt well to their new environment.
+Afterward, gradually introduce small amounts of tank water into the bag over the next hour.
+This process helps the fish adjust to the new water parameters.
+Once acclimated, gently release the fish into the tank using a net to avoid adding excess bag water, which may contain harmful substances.
+Monitor the fish closely for signs of stress or aggression during the initial adjustment period.

 Long-term Care